pycom/pycom-documentation/content/pylife/gettingstarted/_index.md

 1. Go to the <What> Screen

-2. Tap Forgot Password? and enter the email your account is linked to.
+2. Tap 'Forgot Password' and enter the email your account is linked to.
 Your next steps would be:

     * You should receive an email with a link to reset a password.
 Click on the link to create a new password

 3. Enter your new password and confirm it by entering it again
-4. Tap Save and you should see the status page for your password reset
+4. Tap 'Save' and you should see the status page for your password reset
-5. Tap Go to Login Form and login into your account
+5. Tap 'Go to Login Form' and login into your account

 ### Logout